 Lexus RX L 450h review

 When Lexus launched the RX in 1998 – under the name Toyota Harrier in Japan – it created one of the world’s first premium crossovers.
 It went on to enjoy considerable success, especially in the USA, and some 2.7 million units have been sold worldwide across four generations.

 The seven-seat RX L is available with one powertrain: a 3.5-litre V6 petrol engine mated to a pair of electric motors – one on the front and one on the rear axle.
 Total output is 308bhp, delivering a 0-62mph time of eight seconds and a top speed of 112mph.

-There are three trim levels: RX, F Sport and Takumi.
-All are well equipped, offering a comprehensive safety package, four driving modes, triple-zone climate control and an electric tailgate.
+There are two trim levels: the standard RX and Takumi.
+Both are well equipped, offering a comprehensive safety package, four driving modes, triple-zone climate control and an electric tailgate.
 At £60,000, the flagship model might seem expensive, but the additional safety kit, Mark Levinson sound system and an enhanced feeling of luxury make it hard to ignore.

 From the front to the rear wheels, the design is the same as the standard RX, but the steeper angle of the tailgate window creates the extra space required for the third row of seats.
 Lexus told us that the RX L was designed with the US market in mind, yet still expects the seven-seat version to account for a third of all RX sales in the UK.

 Lexus claims that children will be comfortable in the third row of seats and that’s true, up to a point.
 It’s a tight squeeze back there, even for small children, although the cup-holders and independent air-conditioning controls help on long journeys.